fhessel/esp32_https_server/extras/README.md

 This folder contains files that are not directly part of the library.

+## Documentation

+The [docs](docs/) folder contains documentation about the internal structure of the library.

 ## Legacy folder

 Before the repository has been converted to follow the Arduino library